DhineshKumar2004/User-Management-Dashboard/README.md

 ## Live Demo
-by using this link you can view,add,edit,delete or Create,Read,Update,Delete (CRUD operations) [Live Demo Link](https://neon-pothos-1a2c00.netlify.app/)
+by using this link you can view,add,edit,delete user details or Create,Read,Update,Delete (CRUD operations) [Live Demo Link](https://neon-pothos-1a2c00.netlify.app/)